imagej/imagej.github.io/_pages/plugins/miji.md

     imshow(E);
     MIJ.createImage('result', E, true);

-If you get an error saying that some Plugin related classes cannot be found, please update your Fiji with {% include bc content='Help | Update Fiji'%}!
+If you get an error saying that some Plugin related classes cannot be found, please update your Fiji with {% include bc path='Help | Update Fiji'%}!

 Running ImageJ commands
 -----------------------